workadventure/workadventure/docs/maps/api-ui.md

 `options` attribute accepts an object with three properties :
 - `callback : (commandDescriptor: string) => void` : A click on the custom menu will trigger the `callback`.
 - `iframe: string` : A click on the custom menu will open the `iframe` inside the menu.
+- `key?: string` : A unique identifier for your menu item.
 - `allowApi?: boolean` : Allow the iframe of the custom menu to use the Scripting API.

 Important : `options` accepts only `callback` or `iframe` not both.